ArthurIshmukhametov/ArthurIshmukhametov.github.io/cv/ArthurIshmukhametov_CV_en.md

 *SPbSTU '2020*

-**Institute of Computer Science and Technology, School of Cyberphysical Systems and Control, "Project Management" department**, honors degree.
+**Institute of Computer Science and Technology, School of Cyberphysical Systems and Control**, honors degree.

 **************************************